YahiaBakour/Comparative-Study---Advanced-Data-Structures/README.md

 Steps for deletion:

-1 - If the node containing key x has 2 children --> follow the following algorithm to rotate it down until it has 1 child or no children
+If the node containing key x has 2 children --> follow the following algorithm to rotate it down until it has 1 child or no children.

+*Psuedocode:*
 ```C++
   while(Node->right != nullptr && Node->left != nullptr){
 	  if(Node->right->priority >= Node->priority){